Herdmangct/HerSalary/README.md

 - [FFMPEG.WASM](https://ffmpegwasm.netlify.app/) – Transcode video/audio files
 - [React Webcam](https://github.com/mozmorris/react-webcam) - Webcam component for React
 - [Stripe Gradient Animation](https://whatamesh.vercel.app/) - [@jordienr](https://twitter.com/jordienr) released a Mesh Gradient that uses WebGL and animates a beautiful gradient

+## Future Work
+- This is an opensource project created for the TED AI hackathon.
+Please feel free to add any features you feel will help the goal of reducing gender inequality
+- We would like to extend the interactive demo at the end so that it plays through the entire transcript
+- We would like to offer multiple transcripts

 ## Credit